Meigle [1st] (1861-1876)

 Note: text in square brackets is added for clarity and was not part of the location's name.

-This was originally a two platform station at the end of the road from Newtyle close to Nethermill and the Belmont Arms with goods facilities to its west, north side of the line.
-The station expanded with a new bay platform on the opening of the Alyth Railway and a further platform on the new flyover from Nethermill Junction to become a four platform station.
+This was originally a three platform station at the end of the road from Newtyle close to Nethermill and the Belmont Arms with goods facilities to its west, north side of the line.
+The station opened with the Alyth Railway (1861).
+It had two through platforms and a bay platform on the north side at the east end of the station.
+A further platform opened on the new flyover from Newtyle Junction (1868) and it become a four platform station.